Paklo Docs

 # Run Paklo

-paklo run \
+paklo dependabot run \

---git-token $GIT_TOKEN
+--git-token $GIT_ACCESS_TOKEN

 Example: Corporate Proxy with SSL Inspection